TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 | 10 Minutes | Discussion         |

 ## Instructor's Note
+1. **Do Now**
-1. Display the Do Now on the board, check that students are working.
+    * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 2. Printing Worksheet Review
-	1. File is the center section of the screen.
+	*	File is the center section of the screen.
 Sometimes this is called a script.
 		1. How do you save/run a file?
 Ask students what happened when they ran the file from the do now.
 		2. Need to use `print` statement.
 Prints whatever is in between the parenthesis to the console
 			1. This is called output